-Our early childhood programs are designed for children ages 8 weeks to 5 years of age.
+Our early childhood programs are designed for children aged eight weeks to five years of age.
 Children are grouped by ages and the size of the groups are in accordance with recommended ratios outlined by the National Association for the Education of Young Children (NAEYC).